danfuzz/samizdat/doc/language-guide/04-operators.md

 #### Access collection &mdash; `expression[index, index, ...]`

-To index into a collection (e.g., list, map, or string) by integer index (e.g., lists or strings) or arbitrary key values (e.g., maps), place the index value inside square brackets.
-The result of the expression is the value located at the indicated index within the collection, or void if the indicated element does not exist (e.g., index out of range or key not in map).
+To index into a collection (e.g., a list, map, or string) or collection-like value, by integer index (e.g., for a list or string) or arbitrary key value (e.g., for a map), place the index value inside square brackets after an expression evaluating to a collection to index into.
+The result of the expression is the value "located" at the indicated index within the collection, or void if the indicated element does not exist (e.g., index out of range or key not in map).

-If the value to be indexed has a deeper structure to be accessed, additional indices may be placed within the square brackets, separated by commas.
-With such a form, it is okay for the indexed elements to not exist, in which case the entire expression has a void result.
-It is *not* okay for a found element to not be indexable (resulting in termination of the runtime).
+Within the brackets, one can list as many indices as there are dimensions in the collection.
+Note that the core collection types are all single-dimensioned.
 As with function calls, a star after an index expression indicates interpolation.

-The expression to index into and all of the indices must be non-void.
+The expression to index into and all of the indices must be non-void, except that index expressions can be marked with a `&` prefix to indicate void contagion (see which for details).

-**Note:** The difference between `x[y, z]` and `x[y][z]` is that it is not an error in the former for `x[y]` to be void, whereas in the latter `x[y]` being void would be a fatal error.
+A collection access expression is identical to a message application of the message `"get"` to the value to be accessed.
+That is, `x[y]` means the same thing as `x.get(y)`.

 #### Convert Value-or-void to list &mdash; `expression?`